-Often referred to as a ‘no win no fee’, a conditional fee agreement means that if you lose your injury claim, you won’t be liable for our costs.
-As part of this option, we can also arrange insurance that protects you against paying the defendant’s costs.
+Also referred to as a ‘no win no fee’, a conditional fee agreement means that if you lose your injury claim, you won’t be liable for our costs.
+As part of this option, our lawyers can also arrange insurance that protects you against paying the defendant’s costs.

-If you win your case, your opponent will pay the bulk of your legal costs and expenses, with any unrecoverable costs being deducted from your final compensation award.
+If you win your case, your opponent will pay the bulk of your legal costs and expenses.
+Any unrecoverable costs will be deducted from your final compensation amount.

-Legal expenses insurance is often included as a benefit or optional add-on to an insurance policy, such as home or vehicle insurance.
+Legal expenses insurance is often included as a benefit or optional add-on to home or vehicle insurance policies.

-It often covers personal injury claims, normally providing indemnity cover to a certain limit for your legal fees and expenses, regardless of whether you win or lose your case.
+This type of insurance often covers personal injury claims.
+It normally provides indemnity cover to a certain limit for your legal fees and expenses, regardless of whether you win or lose your case.

 Please let us know if you want us to check your policy to see whether you have cover in place.

-If you’re a member of a trade union or you’re entitled to their benefits, it’s possible that the union will cover some or all of your legal costs for a personal injury claim.
+If you’re a member of a trade union or you’re entitled to their benefits, it’s possible that they will cover some or all of your legal costs for a personal injury claim.

-You should be aware that trade unions often have a preferred panel of solicitors they refer to, therefore we’ll need to talk to them before we can represent you.
+You should be aware that trade unions often have a preferred panel of solicitors they refer to.
+We will therefore need to talk to them before we can represent you.

 If your case doesn’t initially appear strong enough for a ‘no win no fee’ agreement, we can undertake a preliminary investigation for you on a private funding basis.
-We’ll provide an estimate of our fees in advance.
+Our negligence solicitors will provide an estimate of our fees in advance.

-If the results of this are positive, we may then be able to take on your case on a conditional fee arrangement basis.
+If the results of the investigation are positive, we may then be able to take on your case on a conditional fee arrangement basis.

 We may also be able to help you if you’re currently using another legal firm, but are unhappy with the way in which your case is progressing.
-Click here for advice on changing your personal injury solicitor.
+Read our advice on changing your personal injury solicitor.